 You can change the Name at any time, but you can't change the Id.

-Stage variables are variables that you add to a stage and then reference in the entity settings and steps in that stage.
+Stage variables are variables that you add to a stage and then reference in the entity settings and steps in that stage, as well as in later stages in the pipeline.
 Stage variables can be custom variables or modify known variables (service variables, environment variables, etc.).

 You can add stage variables in the Pipeline Studio's Visual Editor or YAML Editor.

 To add stage variables, go to a stage's Overview tab, expand the Advanced section, and then select Add Variable.